You can contact the ForexSchoolOnline.com team on the following email addresses.

-Can I Trade Price Action on Just the Daily Charts or Can I Trade Smaller Frames as Well?
+Can I Trade Price Action on Daily Charts or Smaller Time Frames as Well?

 Price action can be traded on smaller time frames successfully because, as I discussed in the answer above, what we are doing with price action is reading the behavior of the traders who are moving the markets, and their order flow.
 This is the same whether it is a daily chart or a 15 minute chart.

 Of course, it can get more tricky the smaller the time frame.
 The reason for this is that there can often be more false breaks and many more minor support and resistance levels to contend with.
 We discuss how to deal with this in the Lesson Daily to Smaller Time Frame Trading.

 Yes.
 Each country and time zone works differently for everyone, but you can trade price action with a full time job.

 In Australia, having a job and trading the Forex markets works almost perfectly for a lot of the year because they are able to wake up, check the New York close candle as it closes for any potential setups, and go off to work.
 When coming home from work, the UK session is about to start, which is the perfect time to start hunting intraday setups.